 - Check on submitted patient claims and appeal any that have been declined

-- Act as an intermediate between the medical provider, the insurance companies and the patients for proper claim resolution
+- Act as an intermediate between the healthcare provider, the insurance carriers and the patients for proper claim resolution

-- Create and control Accounts Receivables reports
+- Generate and oversee Accounts Receivables reports

 - Produce and manage unpaid patient collections accounts